15 Best Eco-Friendly Flooring Options for Your Home

 10. Terrazzo Flooring

-Composed of recycled glass, stone, and other materials set in a cement or resin base, terrazzo is an elegant, eco-conscious option with a long lifespan.
+Composed of recycled glass, stone, and other materials set in a cement or resin base, terrazzo is an elegant, eco-flooring option with a long lifespan.
 Its durability makes it perfect for both modern and Scandinavian-inspired interiors.

 With proper care, terrazzo floors can last for decades, reducing the need for replacements and lowering environmental impact.